Javier1257/TE3002B_Intelligent_Robotics_Implementation/Week4/README.md

 </picture>

 ---
-# TE3002B Week 3: Closed Loop Control.
+# TE3002B Week 4: OpenCV in ROS.
 ---

- This week will introduce the basics of mobile robotics control.
+ This week will introduce the basics of robot vision and control.

   ## Session 1
-  * Robot Control:
+  * Introduction:
-    - Closed Loop Control of the Puzzlebot (Theory/Activity)
+    - Basic Introduction to OpenCV.
+    - Introduction to OpenCV in ROS
+    - Activity to process an image in ROS.
   *	Q&A.

   ## Session 2
+  - Colour filtering
+  - Thresholding
+  - Morphological operators
+  - Blob Detection
   *	Q&A.

   ## Mini Challenge
-  *	Multi point navigation with closed loop control.
+  *	Multipoint Navigation with traffic light detection.

   Please note: This repository contains all the neccesary files and presentations given during this session and the instructions for each one of the activities of the session.